ivanscorral/secure-file-sharing-backend/README.md

 ## Reporting issues or feedback

 For inquiries, issues, or feedback, please [open an issue](https://github.com/ivanscorral/secure-file-sharing-backend/issues).
-Make sure to read the  [contributing](#👥-contributing) of this README before opening an issue.
+Make sure to read the  [contributing section](#-contributing) of this README before opening an issue.

 ---